xRET2pwn/xret2pwn.github.io/_posts/2021-07-7-Windows_Defender_Bypass.md

 categories: [cpp, shellcode, redteam, Windows Defender]
 ---

 Hey yo I am back with a new blog post.
-In this post I am going to talk how to bypass the windows defender to run your meterpreter reverse shell.
+In this post I am going to talk about how to bypass the windows defender to run your meterpreter reverse shell.

 # SUMMARY

-I am going to use the various blog post technique [HERE](https://xret2pwn.github.io/process-inection/) but i will one/two thing(s) which is i will xor my shell code and i will xor again while writing the shellcode into the memory.
+I am going to use the previous blog post technique [HERE](https://xret2pwn.github.io/process-inection/) but i will add one/two thing(s) which is i will xor my shell code and i will xor again while writing the shellcode into the memory.